williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/tokens/validating-access-tokens.md

 ### Retrieve The JSON Web Keys

-The JSON Web Keys (JWK) need to be retrieved from your [Okta Authorization Server](https://developer.okta.com/docs/how-to/set-up-auth-server.html), though your application should have them cached.
+The JSON Web Keys (JWK) need to be retrieved from your [Okta Authorization Server](/authentication-guide/implementing-authentication/set-up-authz-server), though your application should have them cached.
 Specifically, your Authorization Server's Metadata endpoint contains the `jwks_uri`, which you can use to get the JWK.

 > For more information about retrieving this metadata, see [Retrieve Authorization Server Metadata](https://developer.okta.com/docs/api/resources/oauth2.html#retrieve-authorization-server-metadata).

 ### Decode the Access Token

 You will have to decode the access token, which is in JWT format.
-Here are a few examples of how to do this:

-(jakub.todo.
-Link to code section below)
+A list of libraries to help you do this can be found

 ### Verify the Token's Signature